What is a PEO?

 Many factors make financial forecasting a complex process, especially when international business is involved.
 Frequently, businesses new to international expansion struggle to project their monthly human resources costs due to factors like currency exchanges and international banking practices.

 A global PEO has extensive experience with these factors, allowing it to help its partner companies develop accurate projected budgets.
-Globalization Partners puts this information together in GoGlobal, our proprietary software platform that presents all the employee data you need in one easy-to-use platform.
+Globalization Partners puts this information together in our proprietary software so that you have all the employee data you need in one easy-to-use platform.
 When your payroll is streamlined in this manner, you can make effective plans and budgets.

 Occasionally, countries pass regulations that have sweeping effects on international business.
 One such law is the General Data Protection Regulation (GDPR), passed by the EU in 2016.
 This regulation established key privacy and security rights for individuals regarding their digital data.
 For businesses operating in the EU, GDPR broadly means that the data they keep on clients and employees needs to be secure, accessible to the individual, and safely transferable.